-- Provide a cost-effective service by maximizing local tax dollars which support transit efforts in coordination with eligible state and federal grants. - Maximize administrative resources to reduce redundancy, promote concise processes, and clear communication. - Maintain hardware and software applications for providing automated operating systems to most efficiently and effectively meet the needs of transit customers. - Ensure effective and efficient bus route planning and scheduling.
+- Provide a cost-effective service by maximizing local tax dollars which support transit efforts in coordination with eligible state and federal grants. - Maximize administrative resources to reduce redundancy, promote concise processes, and clear communication. - Maintain hardware and software applications for providing automated operating systems to meet the needs of transit customers most efficiently and effectively. - Ensure effective and efficient bus route planning and scheduling. - Provide education and outreach to social service organizations serving the homeless population. - Treat all individuals with dignity and respect, serve the entire community. - Provide training and education for public transportation employees to be more effective and responsive to those who are experiencing homelessness. - Explore best practices in three key areas: engagement and support, engineering and maintenance, and enforcement and monitoring.